ISKCON researchers have compiled evidence supporting the Vedic picture of the age of the human species.

 Modern science tells us that anatomically modern man has been around for only about 100,000 years.
 The Vedic writings say he has been here a lot longer.
-Now a book from the Bhaktivedanta Institute takes a new look at the scientific evidence.
+Now a book from the Bhaktivedanta Institute, Forbidden Archaeology, takes a new look at the scientific evidence.
 That evidence, says the book, has been fudged.

 The authors are Michael Cremo (Drutakarma Dasa) and Richard Thompson (Sadaputa Dasa), both regular contributors to BTG, and Stephen Bernath (Madhavendra Puri Dasa).
 Their book uncovers a startling picture not only of what the evidence is and what it means but also of how science reached its story.

 We present here, in condensed form, the Introduction.